Don’t Allow Fear to Destroy Your Peace

 When they first became homeless, he lived in his car for two months, and she went to live with a friend.
 They tried to get into a shelter before calling us, but the only bed available was an upper bunk, which she couldn’t manage.
 Yet they expressed gratitude to God even when their lives were turned upside down.
 So why weren’t they shaking their fists at God?

 I could go on and on with the stories of pain and struggle we encountered almost daily.
-But, somehow, right now, at the beginning of this new year, God has been shining a bright light on the contrast between my “personal” resolutions and his focus on my transformation.
-I’m sure he has no problem with my wanting to be healthy.
-But I’m betting he thinks I take it too far, focusing too much on myself.
-Our transformation is what he desires.
+But, somehow, right now, at the beginning of this new year, God has been shining a bright light on my obsession with my “personal” resolutions.
+I’m sure He has no problem with my wanting to be healthy.
+But I’m betting He thinks I take it too far, focusing too much on myself.
+A transformation of my heart is what He desires.
 It is what we were made for, not simply a lifestyle change.

 Marcus Borg ends his most profound book, Speaking Christian, with these words, “Christianity…at its best, is about truth, goodness, and beauty.
 And it addresses the two great yearnings – our longing for personal transformation and our desire that the world be a better place.”

 The Christian message reduced to its essentials is: love God (as known in Jesus) and love everyone.”
 Okay.
-My first and foremost resolution will hopefully endure every day I wake up until I take my last breath: Love God above all things, and find ways to touch others with that love every day.
-And, please God, may I have left this world a little bit better for having been here.
+My new resolution will hopefully endure every day I wake up until I take my last breath: love God above all things, and find ways to touch others with that love every day.
+And, please, God, may I have left this world a little bit better for having been here – sweatpants optional.

 Grandma…Really!
 Should You be Doing That?